furkanbayrakli/MusicTypeClassification/README.md

         Keywords: Music Genre, Classification, GTZAN, Short-Time Fourier Transform, Audio Analysis, Spectrogram, Mel Spectrogram, Convolutional Neural Networks

+# Model Comparison and Performance Evaluation Using K-Fold Cross-Validation
+        In this project, the goal is to compare five different CNN-based models used for music genre classification in terms of performance metrics such as accuracy, precision, recall, and F1 score.
+To achieve this, K-fold cross-validation is also used, allowing the models' performance to be tested on different train and test datasets.
+The specified models have been trained and tested, with the aim of determining the model that demonstrates the highest performance.
 # CNN Models Used
         InceptionV3
         DenseNet121